Araf01/asl-video-pipeline/README.md

 ⚠️ Data Notice
 This project uses pose sequences derived from the ASL‑Citizen dataset (Microsoft Research).
-Due to that dataset’s licensing policy, all_processed_poses.pkl is not included here.
+Due to that dataset’s licensing policy, all_processed_poses.pkl in this repository.

-To reproduce the per‑frame JSONs yourself, you must:
+To generate the required file:

-Obtain the ASL‑Citizen data directly from Microsoft Research under their terms and use createOpenPose.py in scripts folder and train.py in src.
+Obtain the ASL-Citizen data directly from Microsoft Research.
+Follow the instructions in the dataset's documentation and use the provided helper scripts (createOpenPose.py, train.py) to generate the final all_processed_poses.pkl file.

 Place the resulting all_processed_poses.pkl into the data/ folder.